Beihang University: School spirit, school motto

-The school spirit of Beihang University is “hard work and plain living, diligence, all-round development and bold innovation”.
+The school spirit of Beihang University is "hard work and plain living, diligence, all-round development and bold innovation".

-“Hard work and plain living” represents the idea of doing arduous pioneering work with both feet on the ground, more working and less talking; “diligence” is to study assiduously, love science and seek truth; “all-round development” embodies the possession of both virtue and brilliance, excellent character and academic performance, and the unity of knowing and doing; “bold innovation” represents the qualities of perseverance, being bold in exploration and being a pioneer with the goal of highest excellence.
+"Hard work and plain living" represents the idea of doing arduous pioneering work with both feet on the ground, more working and less talking; "diligence" is to study assiduously, love science and seek truth; "all-round development" embodies the possession of both virtue and brilliance, excellent character and academic performance, and the unity of knowing and doing; "bold innovation" represents the qualities of perseverance, being bold in exploration and being a pioneer with the goal of highest excellence.

-The motto of Beihang University is “Integrate Virtue with Brilliance and Combine Knowledge with Practice”, which is widely recognized by Beihang faculty and students as their code of conduct.
+The motto of Beihang University is "Integrate Virtue with Brilliance and Combine Knowledge with Practice", which is widely recognized by Beihang faculty and students as their code of conduct.

-“Integrate Virtue with Brilliance” means excellence in both moral character and learning.
-The university highlights the fundamental importance of good moral character, and the character building part precedes the capability development in its talent cultivation process.
-It remains committed to the original aspiration and essential mission to cultivate talents for the Party and the country, aiming to achieve all-round development of character, intelligence, physical health, aesthetic taste and labour skills in its students.
+"Integrate Virtue with Brilliance" means excellence in both moral character and learning.
+The university highlights the importance of moral character, and character building precedes capability development in its talent cultivation process.
+It aims to cultivate talents for the Party and the country, aiming to achieve all-round development of character, intelligence, physical health, aesthetic taste and labour skills in its students.

-“Combine Knowledge with Practice” demands both the pursuit of truth in study and the courage to carry out ideas and blaze new trails.
-Beihangers should put theories into practice and always be devoted to learning, self-improvement and creation, applying what they learn to real-world problems and keeping abreast of the times.
-Beihangers pass on the spirit of serving the country in the field of aeronautics and astronautics and being pioneers in national development.
-They strive to meet the major national strategic needs and make first-class contributions to the realization of the Chinese Dream of national rejuvenation.
+"Combine Knowledge with Practice" demands both the pursuit of truth in study and the courage to carry out ideas.
+Students are encouraged to put theories into practice and be devoted to learning, self-improvement and creation, applying what they learn to real-world problems.
+Students are encouraged to serve the country in the field of aeronautics and astronautics and be pioneers in national development.
+They are expected to meet national strategic needs and make contributions to the realization of the Chinese Dream of national rejuvenation.

 Due to its outstanding contribution to the fight against poverty, the Bureau of Poverty Alleviation of Beihang University was awarded the "National Advanced Collection in the Fight against Poverty" at the National Poverty Alleviation Summary and Appreciation Conference on February 25, 2021.